 Here’s my final piece of advice.

 Look at your feelings around ambition.
 Does it feel gross and dirty to you?
 Why?
 Ambition isn’t a bad thing.
 It’s a brave thing.
-It is an act of hope; you believe in your future, that your ideas are good.
+It is an act of hope; you believe in your future.

 The underside of ambition is jealousy.
 What role does jealousy play in your life?
 There is no shame here, Beyonce, Bob Dylan, Scorsese and even Zadie Smith get jealous.
 I was very jealous when I was younger but after a lot of heartbreak and hard work, I realized jealousy was again, a way to be selfish.
 I was making other people’s lives about me.